activisthandbook/activisthandbook/articles/tactics.md

 > “A good tactic is one that **your people enjoy**.
 If your people are not having a ball doing it, there is something very wrong with the tactic.”
 >
 > Saul Alinsky (Rules for Radicals, p.94)

+## Q&A

+### What is a protest tactic?

+A tactic is a specific action or method that is used to achieve a goal or objective in the context of activism and protesting.
+Tactics can be diverse and creative, such as marches, sit-ins, boycotts, strikes, petitions, graffiti, banners, etc. Tactics can also be violent or nonviolent, depending on the situation and the message.
+The choice of tactics depends on various factors, such as the target audience, the resources available, the risks involved, the ethical principles, and the desired outcome.

+### What types of tactics exist?

+There are many tactics that activists use.
+To bring order into the chaos, we chose one particular categorisation based on search engine optimization research.
+In other words, we created our categories based on the terms people use to find various types of tactics on Google.
+However, other ways of categorising tactics are also possible.
+Read chapter 3 of [Civil Resistance in the 21st Century](https://www.nonviolent-conflict.org/wp-content/uploads/2021/03/Civil-Resistance-Tactics-in-the-21st-Century-Monograph.pdf?utm_source=activisthandbook.org) by ICNC for more context.

 ## Improve this page